 Mistakes were made in the construction of this tart.
 It was supposed to turn into a lemon-polenta cake so beautiful on Nigel Slater's Web site that I couldn't resist.
 Things came a little undone in my kitchen, unraveling slowly and then nearly landsliding into defeat.

+Things started out well.
+I measured the ingredients to the gram using my new scale.
+I even pulverized the polenta, knowing it to be a little coarse.
 When the cake came out of the oven, I was still encouraged.
 The smell was so pleasant and the top of the cake a lovely golden brown that I thought surely victory was mine.
 Until I turned it out and realized the cake was less than half the height it should have been.
 Did I make an error in converting Slater's Celsius to American Fahrenheit and made the oven too cold?
 Or was it the egg whites?
 Perhaps they weren't fluffy enough.
 Slater called for a 20 cm cake tin, mine is 9 inches, is that the same?
 No matter how I messed things up, it only got worse once I took the parchment paper off and the cake completely fell apart.

 I had crumbs and a load of delicious light, creamy whipped topping mixed with lemon curd to frost them with.
 I just couldn't throw anything away.
 I stared at my products for a moment.
 The lemon whipped cream and the crumbs.
 And I thought, why not stir them together?
 Both taste good.
 Brilliance struck and I ladeled the crumby-whipped topping into cupcake sleeves to be eaten individually with a spoon.
 Maybe like ice cream?